DinMo

 • Don't solely concentrate on the features of your product.
 Purchase decisions are often influenced by emotions and justified logically afterward.
 Highlight the emotional benefits like improved well-being or reduced stress that your product promises to offer.

 In summary, focus on what makes you the best.
 The elements that differentiate your USP can vary depending on your offer and market, such as brand recognition, price positioning, time to results, quality, associated services, expertise, innovation, and design.
-Emphasize these aspects to attract customers.
+Emphasise these aspects to attract customers.

-To identify your unique selling points, start by analyzing what your competitors do less effectively or differently.
-Ask yourself the following questions:
+To identify your unique selling points, start by analysing what your competitors do less effectively or differently.

 • Who is your ideal target audience?